DataDog/datadog-api-client-go/api/v2/datadog/docs/SecurityMonitoringRuleCaseCreate.md

 ### NewSecurityMonitoringRuleCaseCreate

-`func NewSecurityMonitoringRuleCaseCreate(status SecurityMonitoringRuleSeverity, ) *SecurityMonitoringRuleCaseCreate`
+`func NewSecurityMonitoringRuleCaseCreate(status SecurityMonitoringRuleSeverity) *SecurityMonitoringRuleCaseCreate`

-NewSecurityMonitoringRuleCaseCreate instantiates a new SecurityMonitoringRuleCaseCreate object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewSecurityMonitoringRuleCaseCreate instantiates a new SecurityMonitoringRuleCaseCreate object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewSecurityMonitoringRuleCaseCreateWithDefaults

 `func NewSecurityMonitoringRuleCaseCreateWithDefaults() *SecurityMonitoringRuleCaseCreate`

-NewSecurityMonitoringRuleCaseCreateWithDefaults instantiates a new SecurityMonitoringRuleCaseCreate object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewSecurityMonitoringRuleCaseCreateWithDefaults instantiates a new SecurityMonitoringRuleCaseCreate object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetCondition